A marital settlement, binding outside of bankruptcy, means little in Chapter 13.

 The automatic stay that is created when someone files bankruptcy does not stop proceedings for custody, visitation, paternity, alternation of status, and collection of support from assets that aren’t “property of the estate“.

-If you plan during the divorce with the possibility of a Chapter 13, you can minimize your exposure to bankruptcy-induced change.
+If you plan during the divorce with the possibility of a Chapter 13 in mind, you can minimize your exposure to bankruptcy-induced change.

 Image courtesy of Flickr and David Goehring